Skip to Content

 These lovely bird cage planters are a great way to showcase your succulent plant collection and are great for any trailing plants.

-Their size is perfect and the wire framework of most birdcages makes them very easy to water.
+Their size is perfect, and the wire framework of most birdcages makes them very easy to water.
 You can use plants in bird cages both outdoors and inside the home.

-I am always on the look out for new and interesting ideas for eco-friendly planters.
+I am always on the lookout for new and interesting ideas for eco-friendly planters.

 Nurseries and plant shops have lots of them for sale, of course, but it is also great to see re-purposed items used as planters.
 This saves money and also helps to save the environment.